JakubBartoszewicz/DeePaC/README.md

 Published text: “All were initialized with He weight initialization (He et al, 2015) and trained…”

 Should be: “All were initialized with He weight initialization (He et al, 2015) or Glorot initialization (Glorot & Bengio, 2010) for recurrent and feedforward layers respectively and trained…

+## Known issues
+Unfortunately, the following issues are independent of the DeePaC codebase:
+* pip installation of pybedtools (a deepac dependency) requires libz-dev and will fail if it is not present on your system.
+To solve this, install libz-dev or use the bioconda installation.
+* A bug in TF 2.2 may cause training to hang when using Keras Sequence input (i.e. if your training config contains `Use_TFData = False` and `LoadTrainingByBatch = True`).
+To solve this, upgrade to TF 2.3+, pre-load your data into memory (`LoadTrainingByBatch = False`) or use TFDataset input (`Use_TFData = False`).
+* A bug in TF 2.1 resets the optimizer state when continuing interrupted training.
+DeePaC will notice that and warn you, but to solve this, upgrade to TF 2.2+.

 ## Cite us
 If you find DeePaC useful, please cite: